Being one of the most delicate organs, eyes ask for special care and attention.

 What is an Ophthalmologist?

-In general terms, you can consider ophthalmologist your “real-doctor”.
-An ophthalmologist is a medical doctor or he is a person who holds a degree in osteopathic medicine (DO).
+In general terms, you can consider an ophthalmologist your “real-doctor.”
+An ophthalmologist is a medical doctor, or he is a person who holds a degree in osteopathic medicine (DO).
 Osteopathic medicine science deals with complete eye and vision care.
 An ophthalmologist performs all the functions from diagnosis to your eye, performing eye exams, prescribing medications to performing surgery.
-This person can also prescribe eyeglasses, contact lenses or other corrective measures for your eye.
+This person can also prescribe eyeglasses, contact lenses, or other corrective measures for your eye.

 What is an Optician?